prockley/prockley.github.io/_posts/2015-05-18-Euro-COTY-Voting.md

 ##### ...and how about the four powerhouses of car brands in Europe?
 (France, Germany, Italy & UK)

-This is a slightly monstrous chart but if you followed the earlier ones this should be understandable.
+This is a slightly monstrous chart but if you followed the earlier ones it should be understandable.
 It shows how jury members from these 4 countries voted for the car brands of various countries.

 ![image3]({{ site.baseurl }}/images/150518_COTY_image3.png)